 The priority deadline for completed application forms is March 1 preceding the fall semester in which the applicant plans to enroll.
 Applications received after March 1 will be considered on a space-available basis until August 15.
-Candidates are strongly encouraged to speak with the Graduate Center in advance of submitting the application.
+Candidates are strongly encouraged to speak with the School in advance of submitting the application.
 The application requires the following materials to be submitted:

-- 1. Completed application form. - Official transcripts of all previous undergraduate and graduate studies.
+- 1. Completed online application form. - 2.
+Official transcripts of all previous undergraduate and graduate studies.
 An official, notarized, English translation must be submitted for all transcripts not originally issued in English.
-Records are to be sent directly to the American Jewish University, Fingerhut School of Education Office of Admissions, from the institutions issuing the transcripts. - 3.
+Records are to be sent directly to the American Jewish University, Office of Registrar Services, ATTN: SJEL Admissions, from the institutions issuing the transcripts. - 3.
 Two letters of recommendation addressing the student's academic readiness for graduate study and appropriateness for the field of Jewish education, on forms included in the application.
 Completed forms must be submitted by those providing recommendations directly to the American Jewish University, Fingerhut School of Education Office of Admissions. - 4.
 Word-processed essays on topics provided in the application. - 5.
 A non-refundable application fee of \$50.00 USD

-An interview with the Graduate Center's Admissions Committee is also required of all applicants to the program, and will be scheduled only after all necessary application documents and fees are received.
+An interview with the School's Admissions Committee is also required of all applicants to the program, and will be scheduled only after all necessary application documents and fees are received.